-FOR: GRANTEE NAME: PROGRAM AND CONTRACT NUMBER (ESG/C000045678): CONTACT PERSON: CONTACT PERSON TELEPHONE NUMBER: CONTACT PERSON EMAIL: Proficiency (LEP) persons for the federally funded program li the following Four Factor Analysis for Limited English History Title VI of the Civil Rights Act of 1964, is the federal law which their race, color, or national origin in programs that receive federate that persons who have limited English proficiency car assisted programs may violate Title VI's prohibition against nonational origin, do not speak English as their primary language understand English may be entitled to language assistance uponefit, or encounter. ederal financial assistance.
-In certain situations, failure to n effectively participate in, or benefit from, federally national origin discrimination.
-Persons who, as a result of ge and who have limited ability to speak, read, write, or Executive Order 13166 (Issued in the Federal Register 65 FF to federally assisted programs and activities for individuals w English proficiency.
-The order also requires a Language Accepopulation is determined.
-To determine if there is an affected proficiency, all grantees receiving federal financial assistance. who, as a result of national origin, are limited in their ess Plan for the program or activity if a qualifying I population of beneficiaries having limited English Grantee Four-Factor Analysis The following Four-Factor Analysis serves as the guide for de Grantee will be required to undertake to guarantee access to by LEP persons.
+FOR: GRANTEE NAME: PROGRAM AND CONTRACT NUMBER (ESG/C000045678): CONTACT PERSON: CONTACT PERSON TELEPHONE NUMBER: CONTACT PERSON EMAIL: Purpose In compliance with Section 601 of Title VI the Civil Rights Act 13166, the following Four Factor Analysis for Limited English sted above.
+The protects individuals from discrimination on the basis of ederal financial assistance.
+In certain situations, failure to a effectively participate in, or benefit from, federally ational origin discrimination.
+Persons who, as a result of ge and who have limited ability to speak, read, write, or under Title VI in order to receive a particular service, R 50121 on August 16, 2000) mandates improved access ho, as a result of national origin, are limited in their ess Plan for the program or activity if a qualifying population of beneficiaries having limited English must conduct the four-factor analysis as outlined below.